anna-zagrebelnaya/address-book/_posts/2015-06-03-address-book-prototype-created.markdown

 </bean>
 {% endhighlight %}

-The contents and appointment of these files will be discussed in next post.
+The contents and appointment of these files will be discussed in further posts.

 [TPPS]:         https://www.youtube.com/playlist?list=PLCA5CB42F5A816A17